|Maintainer(s)||University of Münster|

 Add Moodle as a client to ownCloud

-Prerequisites: Current ownCloud installation (recommended: version 10.0.1+) with enabled HTTPS and the ownCloud OAuth 2 app.
-Alternatively, a current Nextcloud installation (recommended: version 13.0.1+) on HTTPS.
+Prerequisites: Current ownCloud installation (Recommended: Version 10+) with enabled HTTPS and the ownCloud app.

 Log in as an administrator.
 Go to Settings ► User authentication and add your Moodle installation as a client: